No description

 tsconfig.build.json

-tsconfig.json provided by workspace template is intended for development only. tsconfig.build.json extends it with settings for compiling the source files for distribution.
+tsconfig.json is intended for development only. tsconfig.build.json extends it with settings for compiling the source files for distribution.

-See create-workspace README and tsconfig.json for detailed explanations of all options.
+See workspace template README and tsconfig.json for detailed explanations of all options.

 {